[Guest Post] Navigating Your Polycule Relationship: How to Stay Grounded in a Multi-Partner Network by Samantha Squirt

 About the Writer

-Destiny Marshall is obsessed with the interconnectedness of mental disorders and sexuality.
+Destiny Marshall is obsessed with the interconnectedness of mental health and sexuality.
 When she’s not writing about that, she works on her meme scientist ambitions and gets to know her bed better.
-You can find her on X, being irreverent.

 [Guest Post] My Sex Life: From Beginning to End to Beginning Again by Karen Colby